Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/ActivitiesApi.md

 let activitiesApi = new ActivitiesApi(this.alfrescoApi);

 let opts = {
-  'skipCount': 56 // number | The number of entities that exist in the collection before those included in this list.
+  'skipCount': 56 //  | The number of entities that exist in the collection before those included in this list.
 If not supplied then the default value is 0.

-  'maxItems': 56 // number | The maximum number of items to return in the list.
+  'maxItems': 56 //  | The maximum number of items to return in the list.
 If not supplied then the default value is 100.

-  'who': who_example // string | A filter to include the user's activities only me, other user's activities only others'
+  'who': who_example //  | A filter to include the user's activities only me, other user's activities only others'

-  'siteId': siteId_example // string | Include only activity feed entries relating to this site.
+  'siteId': siteId_example //  | Include only activity feed entries relating to this site.
-  'fields':  // Array<string> | A list of field names.
+  'fields':  //  | A list of field names.

 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.